apify/apify-docs/sources/academy/webscraping/scraping_basics_python/08_saving_data.md

 import json
 ```

-Next, let’s append one more export to the source code of our scraper:
+Next, let’s append one more export to end of the source code of our scraper:

 ```py
 with open("products.json", "w") as file: